mithrandiryeet/echo_lab/README.md

 # echo_lab
 This is my Echo Lab.
-It's a portfolio of sorts that shows some of the labs we've done this semester.
-Thank you.
+It's a page that links two 'games' i've made Thank you.